-Citric Acid Powder Form
+Citric Acid Powder

 How to Select

-Choose from the brands available in the market.
-Don't forget to check the manufacturing and expiry dates stamped on the label.
+• Do not forget to check the manufacturing and expiry dates stamped on the label.

 • Citric acid is used to give lemonade, jams, sweets and confectioneries their characteristic acidulous flavour.

 How to Store

-Store in a tightly closed container.
-Store in a cool, dry place.
+• Store in a tightly closed container in a cool, dry place.

 • Read labels carefully, since citric acid may be used as a preservative in many more foods than you might expect.